 - April 26, 2017 – CBS News reports on Anaheim Outbreak

-- January 16, 2019 – 150 confirmed lawsuits against Children’s Dental Group, with more expect to come.
+- January 16, 2019 – 150 confirmed lawsuits against the practice in question, with more expect to come.

 Further Reading on the Anaheim Outbreak: